Create an ERC-20 Token Using Solidity

 - Network Name: Avalanche C-Chain

 - New RPC URL: https://api.avax-test.network/ext/bc/C/rpc

 After setting up all the parameters correctly, we should see this page.
 For now, we have 0 AVAX.

-For funding on the test network, you can also use the Test Network Faucet.
+For funding on the Fuji Testnet, you can use the Test Network Faucet.
 Navigate to https://faucet.avax.network/ and paste your C-Chain address.

 Now, we can create our mintable token on Remix.
 Open Remix on your browser or go to this link.

 You should view this page.
 On this page, first, click "SOLIDITY" from "Featured Plugins" and then click the "New File" button.
 When you click the New File button, you will see a pop-up that requires a file name.
 You can choose a name or leave the default.

 Since we will use an ERC-20 contract from OpenZeppelin, just paste this line to the file and save.

 After saving the file, we will see a bunch of files that are imported to remix.
 This is a remix feature that allows us to import a GitHub contract repository to remix by just giving the URL-link with an import statement.

 We have ERC20PresetMinterPauser.sol file in the presets.
 This file is written by OpenZeppelin according to ERC20 standards with minter functionality.
 After deploying this file, we will be the owner of the contract and thus have the authority and ability to mint the tokens.